-You may have noticed that, with our latest release, ArcGIS StoryMaps’ sidecar immersive block now features an additional layout choice.
-The original docked panel layout has been joined by a new floating panel option.
+You may have noticed that, as of June, 2022, ArcGIS StoryMaps’ sidecar immersive block now features an additional layout choice.
+The original docked and floating panel layouts have been joined by a new slideshow layout option.

 Here’s how the options are previewed within the builder.
 Remember that you can switch back and forth between the layouts at any time; your initial choice isn’t irrevocable.

 Docked and floating: compare and contrast

 I thought it would be interesting to compare the two vertically-scrolling layouts by incorporating them into two otherwise identical stories, as a way to explore the formats’ strengths and shortcomings.

 Let’s use the two stories to consider the virtues of floating panel vs. docked panel.
 Feel free to open the two stories—Urban Africa and To dock or to float?—in separate browser tabs in order to easily compare them yourself.
 (And remember that duplicating stories is a great way to experiment with different layouts even as you’re building a story).